-While we provide uniform shirts and personal protective equipment, there are additional gear items members are required to provide for themselves and other items that are nice to have for serving in the field.
+While we provide uniform shirts and personal protective equipment, there are additional gear items members are required to provide for themselves and other items for serving in the field.

 Required Everyday Items

-- 8” tall, all-leather boots – see our Boot Guide below for expected price ranges, important details to consider, and brands our members have liked
+- 8” tall, all-leather boots – see our Boot Guide below for expected price ranges, important details to consider, and brands our members have recommended

 - Work pants – sturdy canvas or denim material with no holes and ready to get dirty